Signage

 Signage refers to the set of ten electronic displays located all over the school.
 A "Signage" refers to a display that displays useful information maintained by the CSL across the school.

-- a bus map
+• A bus map

-The latest version of Signage is Signage3.
+The current version of Signage is Signage3.

 The first Signage displays were installed around the first release of Ion (source) (around May 2016).
 They were originally developed as a complement to Ion.
 These efforts were led by James Woglom.
 The Signage displays ran on a mixture of Raspberry Pi 1s, Raspberry Pi 2s, and Raspberry Pi 3s.